PotapenkoOleg/Docker-Reference/README.md

 Each image can have multiple names known as 'tags' in addition to image hash that uniquely identifies image.

-For instance: [python](https://hub.docker.com/_/python) image can have many tags like this `3.9.6-buster, 3.9-buster, 3-buster, buster`
+For instance, [python](https://hub.docker.com/_/python) image can have many tags like this `3.9.6-buster, 3.9-buster, 3-buster, buster`

 You can use either name since all of them refers to the same image